xiangruzh/VNNLIB-CPP/CONTRIBUTING.md

 To make a release:

-1. Update `README.md` with new entry to compatability table.
+1. Update `README.md` with a new entry to the compatibility table.

+2. Update `CHANGELOG.md` with the new version and changes.

+3. Create a new Release on GitHub:
+   - Tag the version (e.g., `v1.0.0`).
+   - Provide a title and description.
+   - Publish the release.

+4. The "Build and Deploy" GitHub workflow will automatically trigger:
+   - It builds the shared libraries for Linux (`libVNNLib.so`), Windows (`VNNLib.dll`), and macOS (`libVNNLib.dylib`).
+   - It uploads these artifacts to the GitHub Release.